 By submitting a proposal to present at Schools Connect, Health Care Connect, or Private Practice Connect, you explicitly agree:

-- To present in the time slot and format assigned by the program committee
+- To present in the time slot assigned by the program committee

 - If accepted, to adhere to the deadlines as detailed in the acceptance notification regarding additional information, presentation materials, etc.